Shaomane/PongOfTheDead/README.md

-"Pong of the Dead"
+Pong of the Dead

 Toy program to learn Unity.
-Followed tutorial from https://www.awesomeinc.org/tutorials/unity-pong/